ddianalim/iOS_hw1/README.md

 **Explain how your code is designed.
 In particular, describe how you used structs or enums, as well as protocols.**

-The game is designed using several structs and an enum:

 1. `Location` struct: Represents each location in the game, containing properties like name, description, exits, and items.
 2. `Item` struct: Represents items that can be picked up and used by the player.
 3. `GameState` enum: Tracks the player's progress through the game (e.g., atBasecamp, onMountain, atSummit, descending, gameOver).